Eco-Nippers and other products

 No need to try and save tiny bits of tag in pockets any more.
 I'm confident these nippers will reduce line lost in our waters.

-Right now the design is possibly bigger than it needs to be but necessary for 3D printing.
 I print and assemble each nylon nipper myself and of course in the future, I’m looking forward to them having replaceable blades and the body made from aluminum and or stainless steel for durability and longevity.

 Most eco-conscious fishermen want to make as little impact on their surroundings as they can.
 To leave a spot as if they were never there.
 This new design of nippers greatly improves on that ideal.
 Let us put an end to lost bits of fishing line in our rivers, creeks, lakes and oceans.